🕰️ Advanced Temporal Reasoning with TelaMentis

 - Requires Sentiment edges with scores and

-timestamps. - Group by week, calculate average score.
+valid_fromtimestamps. - Group by week, calculate average score.

 - Requires Sentiment edges with scores and